Disability Discrimination Attorney Albuquerque

 Can your attorneys help if I am an employer?

-Yes, our firm works with employers and HR professionals on disability related workplace issues.
+Yes, our firm works with employers and HR professionals on disability-related workplace issues.
 We can review policies, help respond to internal complaints or agency charges, and defend cases in court.
 Our background in employment defense and risk management informs strategies that address both legal exposure and business needs.

 How long do disability discrimination cases usually take?